tales of rulers and scenes of great battles, and photographs of

 Among the paintings wonderful representations are a camel straddling a

 small window, the women peeping out of windows and a staircase turning

-19th century saw the appearance of new designs due to the British
+turn of the 19th century saw the appearance of new designs due to the

-Raj’s influence upon the Indian culture.
-Shekhawati frescoes were
+British Raj’s influence upon the Indian culture.
+Wall paintings of

-degenerated by 1930 which resulted in the migration of the Marwari
+Shekhawati were collapsed by 1930 which resulted in the migration of

 was very simple earlier, very few colours were used which consists of

 floral motifs.
 Then, floral work was generally reserved for arches and